-There is a related legal principle to intent called “transferred intent”.
-Transferred intent applies when a person intends to harm one person but instead harms a different one.
+There is a related legal principle called “transferred intent.”
+This applies when a person intends to harm one person but instead harms a different one.
 If a defendant intends to harm Person X, but instead harms Person Y, the defendant’s intent to harm X is transferred to Y.

-Here’s one example of transferred intent.
-A man named Nate is at a bar when his ex girlfriend Danielle and her new boyfriend Paul enter the establishment.
+Here’s one example.
+A man named Nate is at a bar when his ex girlfriend Danielle and her new boyfriend Paul enter.
 Nate and Paul exchange some unpleasant words and quickly get into a fistfight.
 Nate intends on punching Paul in the face, but Paul is quicker.
 Paul ducks and Nate instead hits another patron at the bar named Steve who happens to be standing directly behind Paul.
 In this case, Nate’s intent to harm Paul is transferred to Steve.

-IF YOU OR A LOVED ONE HAVE A LEGAL QUESTION ON TRANSFERRED INTENT, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.
+IF YOU OR A LOVED ONE HAVE A LEGAL QUESTION, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.

 CALL 781-393-5900 TO LEARN MORE ABOUT YOUR AVAILABLE DEFENSES.